-Jesus said: 'Come to me, all you who labour and are overburdened, and I will give you rest.
-Shoulder my yoke and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-Yes, my yoke is easy and my burden light.'
+Jesus said: "Come to me, all you who labor and are burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am meek and humble of heart; and you will find rest for yourselves.
+For my yoke is easy, and my burden light."

-• The Gospel today is composed only by three verses (Mt 11, 28-30) which form part of a brief literary unity, one of the most beautiful ones, in which Jesus thanks the Father for having revealed the wisdom of the Kingdom to the little children and because he has hidden it to the doctors and the wise (Mt 11, 25-30).
-In the brief commentary which follows we will include all the literary unity.
+• The Gospel today is composed of only three verses (Mt 11:28-30) which form part of a brief literary unit, one of the most beautiful ones, in which Jesus thanks the Father for having revealed the wisdom of the Kingdom to the little children and because He has hidden it from the doctors and the wise (Mt 11:25-30).
+In the brief commentary which follows we will include the entire literary unit.

-• Matthew 11, 25-26: Only the little children accept and understand the Good News of the Kingdom.
-Jesus recites a prayer: “I thank you Father, Lord of Heaven and of earth, for hiding these things from the learned and the clever and revealing them to little children”.
-The wise, the doctors of that time, have created a system of laws which they imposed on the people in the name of God (Mt 23, 3-4).
+• Matthew 11:25-26: Only the little children accept and understand the Good News of the Kingdom.
+Jesus recites a prayer: “I thank You Father, Lord of Heaven and of earth, for hiding these things from the learned and the clever and revealing them to little children.”
+The wise, the doctors of that time, have created a system of laws which they imposed on the people in the name of God (Mt 23:3-4).
 They thought that God demanded this observance from the people.
 But the law of love, which Jesus has revealed to us, said the contrary.
-What is important to be saved, is not what we do for God, but what God, in his great love, does for us!
-God wants mercy and not sacrifice (Mt 9, 13).
-The simple and poor people understood this way of speaking of Jesus and rejoiced.
+What is important in order to be saved is not what we do for God, but what God, in His great love, does for us!
+God wants mercy and not sacrifice (Mt 9:13).
+The simple and poor people understood Jesus’ way of speaking and rejoiced.
 The wise said that Jesus was in error.
-They could not succeed to understand his teaching.
-“Yes, Father for that is what it pleased you to do!
-It pleased the Father that the little children understand the message of the Kingdom and that the wise and the learned do not understand it!
+They could not come to understand His teaching.
+“Yes, I praise you!
+He praised the Father that the little children understand the message of the Kingdom despite it being hidden from the wise and the learned!
 If they want to understand it they have to become the pupils of the little children!
-This way of thinking and of teaching makes people feel uncomfortable and change their community life together.
+This way of thinking and of teaching makes people feel uncomfortable.

-• Matthew 11, 27: The origin of the new Law: the Son knows the Father.
-What the Father has to tell us he has given to Jesus, and Jesus reveals it to the little children, so that they may be open to his message.
+• Matthew 11:27: The origin of the new Law: the Son knows the Father.
+What the Father has to tell us He has given to Jesus, and Jesus reveals it to the little children, so that they may be open to His message.
 Jesus, the Son, knows the Father.
-He knows what the Father wanted to communicate to us, when many centuries ago he gave his Law to Moses.
-Today also, Jesus is teaching many things to the poor and to the little children and, through them, to all his Church.
+He knows what the Father wanted to communicate to us, when many centuries ago He gave His Law to Moses.
+Today, Jesus is teaching many things to the poor and to the little children and, through them, to all His Church.

-• Matthew 11, 28-30: The invitation of Jesus which is still valid today.
-Jesus invites all those who are tired to go to him, and he promises them rest.
+• Matthew 11:28-30: The invitation of Jesus which is still valid today.
+Jesus invites all those who are tired to go to Him, and He promises them rest.
 In our communities today, we should be the continuation of this invitation which Jesus addresses to people who were tired and oppressed by the weight of the observance asked by the laws of purity.
-He says: “Learn from me for I am meek and humble of heart”.
-Many times, this phrase has been manipulated, to ask people for submission, meekness and passivity.
-Jesus wants to say the contrary.
-He asks people not to listen to “the wise and learned”, the professors of religion of that time and to begin to learn from him, from Jesus, a man who came from Galilee, without higher instruction, who says he is “meek and humble of heart”.
-Jesus does not do like the Scribes who exalt themselves because of their science, but he placed himself at the side of the people who are exploited and humiliated.
+He says, “Learn from Me for I am meek and humble of heart.”
+Many times, this saying has been manipulated, to ask people for submission, meekness and passivity.
+Jesus wants to say the opposite.
+He asks people not to listen to “the wise and learned,” the professors of religion of that time, and to begin to learn from Him, from Jesus, a man who came from Galilee, without higher instruction, who says He is “meek and humble of heart.”
+Jesus does not do as the scribes, who exalt themselves because of their science, but He places Himself at the side of the people who are exploited and humiliated.
 Jesus, the new Master, knows by experience what takes place in the heart of the people who suffer.
-He has lived this well and has known it during the thirty years of his life in Nazareth.
+He has lived this well and has known it during the thirty years of His life in Nazareth.

-• How Jesus puts into practice what he taught in the Discourse of the Mission.
+• How Jesus puts into practice what He taught in the Discourse on the Mission.
 Jesus has a passion: to announce the Good News of the Kingdom.
-He had a Passion for the Father and for the people of his country who are poor and abandoned.
-There where Jesus found people who listened to him, Jesus transmitted the Good News, in any place: In the Synagogues during the celebration of the Word (Mt 4, 23), in the houses of the friends (Mt 13, 36); walking along the way with the disciples (Mt 12, 1-8); along the shore of the sea, sitting in the boat (Mt 13, 3); on the Mountain from where he proclaims the Beatitudes (Mt 5, 1); in the squares and in the cities, where people would bring the sick to him (Mt 14, 34-36).
-Also in the Temple of Jerusalem, during the pilgrimage (Mt 26, 55)!
-In Jesus everything is revelation of everything which he bore inside himself!
-He not only announced the Good News of the Kingdom, He himself was and continues to be a living sign of the Kingdom.
-In him we see clearly what happens when a human being allows God to reign in his life.
+He had a passion for the Father and for the people of His country who are poor and abandoned.
+There, where Jesus found people who listened to Him, Jesus announced the Good News, in any place: In the synagogues during the celebration of the Word (Mt 4:23), in the houses of friends (Mt 13:36); walking along the way with the disciples (Mt 12:1-8); along the shore of the sea, sitting in the boat (Mt 13:3); on the Mount from where He proclaims the Beatitudes (Mt 5:1); in the squares and in the cities, where people would bring the sick to Him (Mt 14:34-36).
+Also in the Temple of Jerusalem, during the pilgrimage (Mt 26:55)!
+In Jesus everything is revelation of everything which He bore inside Himself!
+He not only announced the Good News of the Kingdom; He Himself was and continues to be a living sign of the Kingdom.
+In Him we see clearly what happens when a human being allows God to reign in his life.
 Today’s Gospel reveals the tenderness with which Jesus welcomes the little children.
 He wanted them to find rest and peace.
-And because of this choice of his for the little children and the excluded, he was criticized and persecuted.
+And because of this choice of His for the little children and the excluded, He was criticized and persecuted.
 He suffered very much!
 The same thing happens today.
-When a community tries to open itself to be a place of welcome and consolation for the little children and the excluded of today who are the foreigners and the migrants, many persons do not agree and criticize.
+When a community tries to open itself to be a place of welcome and consolation for the little children and the excluded of today who are the foreigners and the migrants, many people do not agree and criticize.

 4) Personal questions

-• Have you experienced some time the rest promised by Jesus?
+• Have you ever experienced the rest promised by Jesus?

 • How can the words of Jesus help our community to be a place of rest for our life?